 5. Mona Lisa Fondue Restaurant

 There is a Melting Pot in Colorado Springs, but if you’re looking for a little bit more of a personal experience or a unique place to celebrate, Mona Lisa Fondue in Manitou Springs is the best fondue restaurant in the area.
-Keep in mind it’s a dinner only restaurant, opening nightly at 5pm.
-Downstairs to the restaurant, Mona’s Wine Cellar is their wine bar open Thursday to Sunday at 4:30pm to close.
+A dinner-only restaurant, downstairs, Mona’s Wine Cellar is their wine bar open from Thursday to Sunday.

 733 Manitou Ave, Manitou Springs, CO 80829 | 719-685-0277